Why Do I Feel Sad for No Reason, and What Should I Do?

 Doing something you enjoy – whether it’s reading, playing games, investing time in a creative interest of yours, watching a movie, going for a walk, or listening to music – can boost your mood and take your mind off of whatever is causing you to feel sad.

-Allow yourself to enjoy whatever activity you choose as an act of self-care to be able to work through the emotions you experience.
+Allow yourself to enjoy whatever activity you choose as an act of self-care to be able to work through the emotions you’re experiencing.

 3. Talk to someone you trust

 Talking to someone you trust – whether it’s a friend, family member, or therapist – can be a great way to start feeling better.
-When you talk about how you’re feeling, it can help to put things into perspective and make them seem less daunting.
+When you talk about how you’re feeling, you can get help by putting things into perspective and making them seem less daunting.

 Additionally, simply knowing that someone else is there for you can be a huge source of comfort.